-5. Move Beyond Basic Analytics
+5. Move Beyond Basic Marketing Analytics

 Since the term digital marketing was first coined, marketers have been trying to determine the ROI of their efforts.
 But you know what?
 Most have been doing a pretty bad job of it.

-That's because they — and the tools that they use — tend to focus on things that don't matter, such as views, clicks, impressions, etc. While those metrics do have their place, what really counts is your ability to generate leads.
+That's because they — and the tools they use — tend to focus on things that don't matter, such as views, clicks, impressions, etc. While those metrics do have their place, what really counts is your ability to generate leads.

-In fact, we polled more than 600 manufacturers and industrial companies across the U.S. to learn what's going on in their marketing and sales and we found that almost 35% of manufacturers surveyed are not using an analytics tool like Google Analytics or Thomas WebTrax.
+Last year, we polled more than 600 manufacturers and industrial companies across the U.S. to learn what's going on in their marketing and sales and we found that almost 35% of manufacturers surveyed are not using an analytics tool like Google Analytics or Thomas WebTrax.

 Did you find this useful?